JamieShifter/todo-list-react/README.md

 And if for some reason you decide to hide tasks that are done - use the "Ukryj ukończone", which you can revert any time

+To filter for existing task - start typing in the search field

+To access task details, click it's title

 ***

 ## Tech